smijares/mbhs2025/README.md

 ## Models

-Pre-trained models to generate the results in this paper are available in the [GICI website](https://gici.uab.cat/GiciWebPage/downloads.php).
+Pre-trained SORTENY models to generate the results in this paper are available in the [GICI website](https://gici.uab.cat/GiciWebPage/downloads.php).

 ## Training a model